PaintYourDragon/orb/README.md

 _Eyeballs on Adafruit Monster M4SK.
 Image credit: Adafruit_

-Excepting Raspberry Pi (using OpenGL), all the prior microcontroller-based iterations really just created the _illusion_ of a rotating eyeball using 2D blitting or displacement tricks.
+Excepting Raspberry Pi (using OpenGL), all the prior microcontroller-based iterations really just created the _illusion_ of a rotating eyeball using 2D blitting or bitmap displacement tricks.
 This limited the range of motion, but revolving in 3D was surely beyond these chips’ capacity.
-The peculiar mix of strengths and constraints of the RP2040 had me re-evaluating this assumption.
+Additionally, each new chip, each new and higher-resolution screen involved a _different_ approach, new tables, new incompatible code.
+The peculiar mix of strengths and constraints of the RP2040 had me re-considering what’s possible.
 “Solving the sphere problem” has been on my code bucket list for a while, and I was in the mood for a demoscene-style flex.

 The pixel-perfect gold standard would be _ray tracing._ But ray tracing is mathematically _expensive…_ too much for current microcontrollers, even those with floating-point hardware.